-About 1.18 billion active users on average claim Facebook (FB) as their online hangout spot.
+About 1.18 billion active Facebook users claim the social network as their online hangout spot.
 Stay-at-home moms, CEO’s, small businesses and Fortune 500 companies all claim this social media giant as a primary marketing medium through its advertising program.

 So should you.
 Why?
-Because it can boost sales and profits.
+Because Facebook advertising can boost sales and profits.

-But the key to doing this is learning how to leverage FB marketing.
-A thorough understanding of FB advertising can transform your organization’s lead gen efforts regardless of how big, or how small, your budget is.
+But the key to social success – and a higher ROI – is learning how to leverage Facebook marketing.
+A better understanding of Facebook advertising tips and strategies can transform your organization’s social media lead generation efforts regardless of how big, or how small, your budget is.

-Drilling down into a specific audience by understanding their behaviors and interests online makes a big difference when it comes to the success of your marketing campaigns.
+Drilling down into specific audiences by understanding their online behaviors and interests makes a big difference when it comes to the success of your social marketing campaigns.

-Optimize and master your campaign ads by understanding what makes them successful in the first place.
+Optimize and master Facebook ad campaigns by understanding what makes them successful in the first place.
 Below are 4 secrets you can use right now to get higher conversion rates and greater engagement with your Facebook marketing strategy.

 Too many businesses report that their target market isn’t restricted to one person or group — they want their ad campaigns to resonate with everyone.
-Even big companies like Nike and Walgreens, and Facebook have had to come to terms with the fact that some audiences just really prefer Reebok, CVS and Instagram over what they have to offer.
+Even big companies like Nike and Walgreens and Facebook have had to come to terms with the fact that some audiences just really prefer Reebok, CVS, and Instagram over what they have to offer.

 In a marketplace saturated by so many compelling alternatives, raking in profits from every person in existence is not a viable goal.
-So turn your targeting efforts to discovering your best potential market.
+So turn your B2B targeting efforts to discovering your best potential audience.

 Keep in mind also that the most successful Facebook ads are the ones that target the lowest hanging fruit first.
 Here are some tips on doing that: